cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - PostgreSQL: server rejects non-SSL connections by default.
 Renamed "use_tls" to "require_ssl".
 The "require_ssl" property is true by default, and will make the server require SSL connections.
 When false, the server will accept SSL and non-SSL connections.
 - PostgreSQL: The default Postgres version is now 13.4.
 All Postgres versions available on AWS RDS are now available to select when creating a new plan.
 - PostgreSQL: binding users are now deleted when a binding is deleted.
 This applies only to newly created bindings.
+- PostgreSQL: a new "deletion_protection" property allows a server to be protected from accidental deletion.

 ### Fix:
 - minimum constraints on MySQL and PostreSQL storage_gb are now enforced